boucadair/ipfix-tcpoptions-and-v6eh/draft-ietf-opsawg-ipfix-tcpo-v6eh.md

 # Acknowledgments
 {:numbered="false"}

-Thanks to Paul Aitken for the review.
+Thanks to Paul Aitken and Eric Vyncke for the review and comments.